 Program Coordinator: Mary Fiorillo, c-TAGME

-The residency adheres to a PGY 1 - 2 - 3 format with 14 residents per year in addition to fellowship positions in research, toxicology, emergency medical services, ultrasound and pediatric emergency medicine.
+The residency adheres to a PGY 1 - 2 - 3 format with 14 residents per year in addition to fellowship positions in research, toxicology, emergency medical services, ultrasound, Operational /Disaster medicine and pediatric emergency medicine.

 Residents in emergency medicine learn the practice and art of emergency medicine in a busy urban medical center that has a good blend of private and under-served patients.
 They are supervised 24 hours a day by experienced academic and clinical faculty who are actively involved in bedside teaching.
 Residents spend an average of 50 hours per week managing patients during emergency department months.
 Coordinated scheduling of medical students and residents at each postgraduate level allows for graded responsibility and teaching.

 Our block conference schedule includes four hours of didactics per week in addition to high quality opportunities for I.I.I.
 (Individualized Interactive Instruction).
 The lecture curriculum includes core EM topics, weekly M & M conferences, a monthly evidence-based medicine series, interdepartmental conferences, ultrasound and clinical case conferences.
 There are dedicated symposia each year for ECG interpretation, airway management, wound care, shock and risk management.

 The majority of conferences are given by emergency medicine faculty.
 Residents are responsible for one formal didactic presentation in each of the PGY-2 and -3 years.
 PGY-2's will also present a conference during their Orthopedic month.